johnportiz14/johnportiz14.github.io/_publications/2019-evidenceHighRates-stauffer-grl.md

 <!-- This paper is about the number 1.
 The number 2 is left for future work. -->

 <!-- [Download paper here](https://agupubs.onlinelibrary.wiley.com/doi/epdf/10.1029/2019GL082394) -->

+**Abstract:**
+> Barometric pumping caused by atmospheric pressure fluctuations contributes to the motion of gases in the vadose zone.
+While the resulting gas transport is often negligible in unfractured porous rocks, rates of transport in fractured media can be significant.
+Deep atmospheric pumping has implications for nuclear gas detection, water balance, and contaminant transport.
+We present results from a tracer test conducted to characterize deep subsurface fractured basalt and investigate the effects of barometric pumping on gaseous contaminant mobility.
+The tracer test provides data to constrain permeability, porosity, and diffusivity in a numerical representation of the experiment.
+A numerical model is used to simulate gas flow and dispersive transport under fluctuating pressure conditions.
+Tracer test and simulation results suggest that barometric pumping induces 10 to 100 times more mixing in the basalt than predicted by gas diffusion alone.
+Within the basalt fractures, estimates of gas velocity reach maximums of nearly 1,000 m/day.